-Where key pairs for EV Code Signing Certificates or end entity certificates issued pursuant to Adobe Approved Trust List requirements are generated by Sectigo, Sectigo authorized personnel will provide the FIPS-140-2 Level 2 crypto module's random, unguessable PIN to the subscriber named in the subscriber certificate after validating that their identity matches the subscriber certificate.
+Where key pairs for Code Signing Certificates or end entity certificates issued pursuant to Adobe Approved Trust List requirements are generated by Sectigo, Sectigo authorized personnel will provide the FIPS-140-2 Level 3 or Common Criteria EAL 4+ crypto module's random, unguessable PIN to the subscriber named in the subscriber certificate after validating that their identity matches the subscriber certificate.
 The cryptographic device will be configured to not allow the export of the private key.